 Preclinical studies provide evidence that macrogol does not have a significant systemic toxicity potential, based on conventional studies of pharmacology, repeated dose toxicity, and genotoxicity.

-What forms of Movicol are available?
+What are forms of Movicol available?

 There are a few different forms of Movicol that you can buy without a prescription at pharmacies or that your doctor can prescribe:

-Movicol for pediatric pain does not contain colors, flavors or sweeteners.
+Movicol for pediatric pain does not contain colors, flavors, or sweeteners.
 Each sachet contains 6.9 grams of Movicol.

 Movicol pediatric sachets are for treating constipation in children under 12 years of age and are only available with a prescription.

 Movicol must be administered with water.
-Choose an amount of water that your child can drink at one time.
+Choose the amount of water that your child can drink at one time.
 This quantity must be at least 125 ml for Movicol (60 ml for Movicol medium sachets / sachets or Movicol pediatric sachets).